Health and Safety Excellence program: Topic requirements

 The creation, collection, retention and distribution of documents should comply with all applicable legal requirements, collective agreements and organizational policies, as appropriate.

-Your business will establish, implement, monitor and maintain a method for managing the creation, approval, distribution and archiving of health and safety documents.
-This includes:
+The written standard for managing the creation, approval, distribution and archiving of health and safety documents must include:

-- identification of documents from a source outside the business
+• identification of documents from a source outside your business

 Documents will be created in a format that is accessible to all workplace parties.
 Special needs will be accommodated such as language, literacy or disabilities.
 Additionally, the privacy of personal or sensitive information must be considered when developing procedures for control of documents.